diegoorellanaga/Scripts-1/README.md

 And any other line in order to fit your particular context.

-## Luminol implementation ##
+## Luminol implementation: influxdbLuminol.py ##

 The next script implements [luminol] for anomaly detection.
 We will be working with time series information like CPU usage, memory usage etc. After obtaining this information, by making queries to influx DB, we will analyze their possible anomalies by using [luminol].

 Below we can find an explanation of the functions used:

-## Funcion: encuentra_correlaciones(arrayts,arraynames,threshold2,threshold3)
+## Function: encuentra_correlaciones(arrayts,arraynames,threshold2,threshold3)

-### Esta funcion recibe como entrada los siguientes parametros:
+### This function receives the following values as inputs:

-  Parametro  | Valor
+  Parameter  | Value
   -----------| -------------
-  arrayts    | es un arreglo de series de tiempo arraynames | es un arreglo con los nombres de las series de tiempo treshold2  | es el umbral de la anomalia treshold3  | es el umbral de la correlacion
+  arrayts    | Time series array arraynames | Time series names array treshold2  | Anomaly threshold treshold3  | Correlation threshold

-### Valores de retorno
+### Returned Values

-  Retorno      | Valor
+  Output      | Value
   -------------|-------------
-  Correlations | Dictionary: Contiene la informacion de las correlaciones dadas las anomalias.
+  Correlations | Dictionary: Contains the correlations information given the anomalies.

-### Codigo
+### Code

     def encuentra_correlaciones(arrayts,arraynames,threshold2,threshold3):
         correlations={}